salsabilmislat/reading-notes/Read 01.md

 *GitHub is a website or web app for developers or company to share information and codes.*

 **Things that you could do in GitHub website**
-*- create files and write in them*
+- create files and write in them
-*- share your code or your files with others*
+- share your code or your files with others
-*- plat form gives us the ability to store projects or files* *- work as team there*
+- plat form gives us the ability to store projects or files
+- work as team there

 _______